Jabagh97/Plagiarism-Detection-Tool/README.md

 Senior Graduation Project

-Plagirism Detection Tool to be used in course assignments
+Plagiarism Detection Tool to be used in course assignments